 What Is the Multifidus Muscle?

 Deep in the back, there are small muscles that live between the spinous processes at the back of the spinal column that are collectively known as the multifidus muscle.
-The multifidus muscle serves the entire spine, from the neck to the pelvis, running the entire length of both sides of the spine, and focuses specifically on spinal stability.
+The multifidus muscle serves the entire spine, from the cervical spine (neck) to the pelvis, running the entire length of both sides of the spine, and focuses specifically on spinal stability.
 Watch the brief video below on multifidus back pain to see images and MRI comparisons and learn more.

 The Multifidus Muscle as It Relates to Function

-The multifidus muscle, like most muscles, can shrink (the medical term for this is atrophy) over time, especially when it is not exercised regularly.
+This muscle, like most muscles, can shrink (the medical term for this is atrophy) over time, especially when it is not exercised regularly.
 This can cause not only pain in the back but also functional issues with movement.
 Take a look at the two four-second videos below that show a spinal stability comparison between a normal and abnormal multifidus muscle when walking.

 With a normally functioning multifidus muscle, as the video below shows, the vertebrae (the bones that make up the spine) are allowed to move, but the multifidus muscle is in constant control of the movements, and the movements are small with only micromotions allowed in precise directions.